If you landed here just for COVID-19 concern, it is addressed right after number 4. ;-)

 With valid fears and worries about the Coronavirus, one may ask the question: is there a reason for care?
 Yes, there is.
 Governments need to observe the virus and ascertain steps required to restrain the spread.

-And regrettably, the way the virus is reported has prompted people to overreact.
+And regrettably, the way the virus has been reported over the past two years has oftentimes prompted panic.
 For example, most recently in 2019 in the United States, there were an estimated 55,000 flu-related deaths (as related by the CDC).
 But few people recognise the flu's real impact, and it is rarely a news-worthy topic because "we know plenty of people who have gotten it and were okay."

 But hey, statistics do not mean much if you are a concerned parent, and I tooootally get that.
-The United States just upped the ante on quarantine!
+The United States upped the ante on quarantine this year and hopefully, by now, whether by shot or illness, many have devloped an immunity.

 It is tough thinking of your son or daughter going overseas and beyond your protection in the first place!
 Making wise and safe choices for your children is not something to take lightly.
 And it is the responsibility of making sure all those who participate in ministry are doing so safely.